mattlogan/RhymeCity/README.md

 ### MVP

-I created this app to demonstrate how I use the model-view-presenter UI pattern in practice.
+I created this app to demonstrate how I use the model-view-presenter UI pattern in practice, along with a few of my favorite libraries.

 I use Dagger's scoped graphs to inject the Presenter into the Fragment (the "V" in MVP).
 The Fragment implements a view interface, and its methods are called by the Fragment's Presenter.
 Read more about that [here](http://mattlogan.me/decoupling-the-presenter).

-Presenters request data by posting an event to a Bus (Otto).
-They wait for a success or failure response via a call to their @Subscribe annotated methods.
-This approach is described in a bit more detail [here](http://www.mdswanson.com/blog/2014/04/07/durable-android-rest-clients.html).

 ### Testing